Habitica Alternatives for Adults (No RPG, 2026)

 5. Productive: Widget-driven tracking

-The interface is modern and dark.
-There is no RPG layer.
-The mechanic is streak-based with reminders and smart sort.
-For widget-driven users, the visual presence of habits on the home screen does the motivational work that Habitica's RPG mechanics did for game-driven users.
+Productive builds its whole identity around iOS widgets and Lock Screen complications, and the widget design is among the best in the category.
+It is the strongest fit for a Habitica user who wanted to interact with habits through widgets rather than by opening the app.
+The interface is modern and dark, there is no RPG layer, and the mechanic is streak-based with reminders and smart sort.
+For a widget-driven user, the constant visual presence of habits on the home screen does the motivational work that Habitica's RPG mechanics did for game-driven users.

 How to pick